If you just binged season 3 of Netflix’s hit reality show Selling Sunset, then you know that…

 Also be aware that if your spouse filed legal papers, there is a court docket number attached to your case.
 Should you reconcile, your spouse will need to file a motion to dismiss.

 Are you struggling with a surprising filing for divorce?
 We’re here to help.
-Start safeguarding your future by contacting us today to schedule a free consultation with one of our highly skilled and compassionate attorneys.
+Start safeguarding your future by contacting us today to schedule an initial consultation with one of our highly skilled and compassionate attorneys.
 Call us at 888-888-0919, or please click the button below.